LastAncientOne/Data-Science/README.md

   - Introduction to Hypothesis Testing
 * Questions about data
   - Do you have the right data for exploratory data anlaysis?
   - Do you need other data?
-  - Do you have the right question
+  - Do you have the right question?
 ### &#x1F535; Learning to be Data Science
 * Choose Programming Language
   - Python or R